University of Kent: Research

-Rankings
+Reputation and rankings

 For 2020, The Guardian newspaper ranked Kent 65th in the UK, while The Sunday Times Good University Guide 2018 put Kent in 25th place, as did The Independent's Complete University Guide.
 QS placed Kent 46th in the UK and 366th in the world, while Times Higher Education placed it 44th in the UK and in the 301–350 group worldwide.
 In The Sunday Times 10-year (1998–2007) average ranking of British universities based on consistent league table performance, Kent was ranked 48th overall in the UK.
 In 2015, Kent ranked ahead of 10 Russell Group universities according to the ranking of The Complete University Guide.
 In research, both The Guardian and The Times newspapers ranked Kent 29th, with The Independent rating the university 28th for its overall research activity in 2014.

 The National Student Survey in 2017 placed Kent joint 20th in the UK, with an overall satisfaction of 90%.

-During the Covid-19 pandemic the University of Kent dropped down the rankings by a considerable amount.
-Since then the University's rankings have begun to recover.
-This was helped by 2022 World University Rankings naming the History department at Kent to be the best in the country alongside the University of Leicester and the University of East Anglia.
-The same survey put University of Oxford at 17th and University of Cambridge at 29th, their worst ranking to date.
+In the Times Higher Education's assessment of the 2021 Research Excellence Framework, the History department at Kent was ranked first in the country.

 Library

 The Templeman Library (named after Geoffrey Templeman, the university's first Vice-Chancellor) contains over a million items in stock including books, journals, videos, DVDs, and archive materials (for example, a full text of The Times from 1785 onwards), yet it is still only half its planned size.
 It has a materials fund of approximately £1million a year, and adds 12,000 items every year.
 It is open every day in term time, on a 24/7 basis.
 It receives 800,000 visits a year, with approximately half a million loans per annum.

-The library also houses the British Cartoon Archive, (established 1975) a national collection of, mainly, newspaper cartoons, with over 90,000 images catalogued.
+The library also houses the British Cartoon Archive, (established 1975) a national collection of political and social cartoons, with over 90,000 images catalogued and an extensive collection of related books.

 In 2013 work began to extend, refurbish and completely modernise the Templeman Library, including the addition of study space, along with the creation of a new purpose-built lecture theatre.
 Additionally, the Library facade underwent major renovation.
 This work was completed in 2017, with additional refurbishment work planned for 2018.